top of page

 • Our older children understand the meaning of debate and democracy.
 They have opportunities to visit the Houses of Parliament.

-• Our children understand the importance of taking turns and sharing, for children who find this challenging we support with interventions such as Lego Therapy.
+• Our children understand the importance of taking turns and sharing.
+We support children who find this challenging with interventions such as Lego Therapy.

-• Our children are given lots of opportunities to make their own decisions, such as choosing their own reading books, selecting clubs, activities in free choice opportunities and independence is promoted throughout many opportunities in the currciulum.
+• Our children are given lots of opportunities to make their own decisions, such as choosing their own reading books, selecting clubs, and participating in activities in free-choice opportunities.
+Independence is promoted throughout the curriculum.

 • Our staff role model democratic behaviours

-• Ideas and opinions and shared and celebrated
+• Ideas and opinions are shared and celebrated

-We also recognise the importance of educating children about how to work within the boundaries of the law.
+We also recognise the importance of educating children about working within the law's boundaries.

-Across all school phases, we encourage children to make responsible choices whether in relation to their behaviour or our teaching and learning.
-Classes determine their own ‘contracts’ or rules which are in line with our school rules but allow children to determine the conditions for learning that will best benefit them.
+Across all school phases, we encourage children to make responsible choices about their behaviour or our teaching and learning.
+Classes determine their own ‘contracts’ or rules, which are in line with our school rules but allow children to determine the conditions for learning that will best benefit them.

 How we promote the Rule of Law at Rodmersham: